 _Protocol Extensions to OSPF_

 The IETF's CCAMP working group produced initial work on protocol extensions to

 the OSPF routing protocol in support of ASON routing requirements.
 In order to

 facilitate the free work of the design team described above, CCAMP's work on

 OSPF was put on hold until the design team delivered on its charter.

-In the light of the failure of the lack of progress revising RFC 4258,
+In the light of the failure of the lack of progress revising RFC 4258, it is

-Consequently, an Internet-Draft ("OSPFv2 Routing Protocols Extensions for ASON Routing") has
+Internet-Draft ("OSPFv2 Routing Protocols Extensions for ASON Routing") has

 been advanced and approved by the IESG.
 This will be processed for publication

 as an RFC.
 Until the RFC Editor completes his tasks, the text of this work can

 The RFC will be published on the Experimental track.
-The IETF considers
+The IETF considers that

-determine the stability of the protocol extensions before they are released for general use
+stability of the protocol extensions before they are released for general use

 in the Internet.

-The IETF would welcome all reports of implementation, interoperability,
+The IETF would welcome all reports of implementation, interoperability, and

-should be sent to the CCAMP working group mailing list.
+sent to the CCAMP working group mailing list.

 IETF Routing Area Director